Get News & Updates Directly To Your Inbox

 While there is no sure way to stop colon cancer from developing, you can take steps to help lower your risk.

 Learn more about colon cancer and other recommended health screenings in our Adult Wellness Guidelines.
 As always, check to make sure your care and testing providers are in network.
-Keep your insurance ID card on hand to help them decide if they are part of your health plan network.
+Show your insurance ID card so providers can check if they are part of your health plan network.

 For details about your benefits coverage, log in to your Blue Access for MembersSM.